meli/meli/README.md

 After installing `meli`, see `meli(1)`, `meli.conf(5)`, `meli(7)` and `meli-themes(5)` for documentation.
 Sample configuration and theme files can be found in the `meli/docs/samples/` subdirectory.
-Manual pages are also [hosted online](https://meli-email.org/documentation.html "meli documentation").
+Examples for configuration file settings can be found in `meli.conf.examples(5)` Manual pages are also [hosted online](https://meli-email.org/documentation.html "meli documentation").
 `meli` by default looks for a configuration file in this location: `${XDG_CONFIG_HOME}/meli/config.toml`.